Modern YEAR NINE

 –REFERENCE: In Green Lantern Corps Quarterly #3—originally told in The Brave and The Bold #155.
 Batman, Hal Jordan, and Hal’s fellow Green Lantern Corpsmen Medphyll, Chaselon, and Zborra quell the raging Tri Vul.

 –FLASHBACK: From JSA #61—originally told in Justice League of America #171-172.
-When the JSA and JLA meet on the satellite, tragedy strikes.
-The super-villain known as The Spirit King has secretly taken control of Jay Garrick’s body and uses him to surprise attack both teams.
-The Spirit King is subdued, but not before the death of the original Mr. Terrific (Terry Sloane).
-All the DCU’s heroes attend Mr. Terrific’s funeral a few days later.
+When the Justice Society of America and Justice League of America meet on the JL Satellite, tragedy strikes.
+The powerful super-villain known as The Spirit King (Roger Romaine) has secretly taken control of Jay Garrick’s body and uses the elder Flash to surprise attack both teams.
+The Spirit King is eventually subdued, but not before the awful death of the original Mr. Terrific (Terry Sloane).
+All of the DCU’s heroes attend Mr. Terrific’s sad funeral a few days later.

 –REFERENCE: In Detective Comics #690—originally told in Batman #318.
 The pyromaniac super-villain Firebug (Joe Rigger) debuts and battles Batman.